AssesSment in academic programs

 Assessing what students know and can do when they complete their degrees at Cal U gives program faculty valuable information that they can use to improve the curriculum, courses, and other learning activities.
 Faculty develop assessment plans to measure student learning at the program level.
 The plans contain the program’s student learning outcomes, the measures to be used to assess whether students have achieved these outcomes, and criteria for determining success.
 Each year, faculty collect and analyze data on student learning and prepare a report that describes their findings and how they have used the results to improve their programs.

 This site provides guidelines and resources for faculty who are engaged in academic assessment planning and reporting.
-If you have questions or can’t find what you are looking for, please contact Dr. Steve Atkins, Director of Institutional Effectiveness and Assessment at email@example.com.
+If you have questions or can’t find what you are looking for, please contact Alice Jenkins, Director of Institutional Effectiveness and Assessment at email@example.com.

 Assessment of student learning outcomes is the systematic gathering of information about student learning and the factors that affect learning, undertaken with the resources, time, and expertise available, for the purpose of improving the learning.